 Alice Driver is a James Beard Award-winning investigative journalist and public speaker from the Ozark Mountains in Arkansas.
 She is the author of Life and Death of the American Worker: The Immigrants Taking on America's Largest Meatpacking Company (One Signal Publishers 2024).
 In 2024, the book won the Lukas Work-in-Progress Prize from Columbia Journalism School and the Nieman Foundation for Journalism at Harvard.
-Driver is working on a memoir, Artists All Around (Princeton Architectural Press 2026).
-It is about her family's relationship with Maurice Sendak, the author of Where the Wild Things Are.
-Driver is the author of More or Less Dead (University of Arizona, 2015) and the translator of Abecedario de Juárez (University of Texas, 2022).
-Driver recently interviewed poet Homer Aridjis and authors Mario Bellatin and Elena Poniatowska in Mexico City for the Library of Congress PALABRA archive.
-To invite Driver to speak at an event, you can contact the Simon & Schuster Speaker's Bureau
+In her work and writing, Driver focuses on the American food system, immigration, and unjust labor practices.
+You can contact the Simon & Schuster Speaker's Bureau to invite Driver to speak at an event.

 Driver was born in rural Arkansas in a house built by her potter father and weaver mother.
 She attended Berea College in rural Kentucky, founded in 1855 to educate formerly enslaved people and students with limited economic resources.
 Berea College charges no tuition, and thanks to its mission, she was able to take the years of financial risk needed to become a writer.
 Writing is how she seeks justice and equality in a world far from that.